 With all due respect for the office to which you were just sworn in, we call upon you President Trump, on the first day of your administration to stop using inflammatory, condescending, oftentimes vulgar and shameful language.
-Your words are often treasonous, they express a lack of respect for our democratic institutions, and an absence of knowledge, refinement, and contempt for decorum.
-Your attack dog style is repulsive and has reverberated negatively throughout our nation.
+Your words are often treasonous, they express a lack of respect for our democratic institutions, and an absence of knowledge, refinement, and a contempt for decorum.
+Your bullying, attack dog style is repulsive and has reverberated negatively throughout our nation.
 You have taken our democratic discourse into the gutter, fueling sexism, bigotry, fear and hatred.

-And practicing of tweeting to communicate with the American people is beneath the office which you now hold; it is sophomoric, simplistic and superficial.
+And the practice of tweeting to communicate with the American people is beneath the office which you now hold; it is sophomoric, simplistic and superficial.
 Your unhinged, mean-spirited example has metastasized throughout our country in ways regrettable and is making America hate again.
-Your disrespect for anyone who disagrees with you reflects a worrisome character flaw that makes us tremble.
+And your disrespect for anyone who disagrees with you reflects a worrisome character flaw that makes us tremble.
 Your narcissism is textbook and has the world wondering if America has lost it mind.

 So here we stand, on the first day of your administration, exercising our first amendment rights: to freedom of speech, of the press; the right of the people peaceably to assemble, and to petition the government for a redress of grievances.
-Your endless degrading of someone else’s identity, needs and beliefs must stop.
+Your endless degrading of those who opposes you must stop if you are to represent all Americans.

 May this first grievance, in civility, be heard, and taken to heart.